Tummy Tuck in Tampa

-Ready for abdominoplasty?
-Want to reshape your midsection with a tummy tuck?
-Abdominoplasty patients in Tampa are frequently mothers who want to get back the body they had before they were pregnant.
+Ready to get tummy tuck surgery in Tampa?
+Want to reshape your midsection with abdominoplasty?
+Tummy tuck patients in Tampa are frequently mothers who want to get back the body they had before they were pregnant.
 Aside from the post-pregnancy “pooch” that women dread, pregnancy also results in stretchmarks along the stomach.
 Both of these aesthetic concerns can be addressed with a tummy tuck.

 How do you feel about stretch marks?
 While it has been said that the abdominal scars following childbirth should be called “tiger stripes” rather than stretch marks, no matter what you call it, nobody wants them.
 With the most up-to-date tummy tuck and liposuction techniques available, Dr. Traci Temmen can perform a tummy tuck surgery that removes stretch marks, eliminates excess skin and fat, tightens the abdominal muscles, and reshapes the belly button all in one safe and beautiful surgery.